01 Getting Started

 set conditions screen

 Save and Preview.
-When the priority is set to urgent all of the rows changes to red.
+When the priority is set to urgent, all rows change to red.

 Affected table